gerritvisserNL/frontend-mentor-challenges/challenge-35-coding-bootcamp-testimonials-slider/coding-bootcamp-testimonials-slider-main/README.md

 This is a solution to the [Coding bootcamp testimonials slider challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-# Frontend Mentor - Interactive pricing component solution

-This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents

 - [Overview](#overview)